-Pregnancy Loss and Infertility
+Pregnancy Loss & Infertility Counseling

 A supportive hand through your journey.

-Our pregnancy loss and infertility therapists are here to guide you through your journey of grief and mourning while strengthening your relationships to prepare for the future.
+Our pregnancy loss (miscarriage) and infertility therapists are here to guide you through your journey of grief and mourning while strengthening your relationships to prepare for the future.

 Lastly, an unexpected new wave of grief can come over parents pregnant after a loss.
 Despite often being the desired and long sought after outcome, pregnancies following a loss, or history of infertility, are often characterized by depression, anxiety, or emotional detachment from the unborn baby for fear of another loss.
 Women sometimes struggle to mourn the loss of one baby while simultaneously welcoming another.

 Infertility counseling is a highly-specialized field that involves knowledge in the medical, psychological, and interpersonal or relational issues that affect women and couples.
 Infertility counseling can help grieving mothers and their partners to cope with the many emotional, social, and relational challenges that accompany this unique type of traumatic loss.

 Learn more about psychotherapy specific to pregnancy loss therapy and infertility counseling: